 Joint pain can be a serious issue, and some surveys (1) suggest that it could be affecting up to one-third of the population at any given time.
 If you are one of millions of people living with daily discomfort and pain in your joints you should know that there are several natural remedies that have been shown to help patients living with symptoms ranging from occasional stiffness to more serious issues that make it difficult to deal with daily life.

 Even over the counter painkillers such as paracetamol, aspirin and non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen can have damaging effects (2) on your body if taken too regularly or for too long, including liver and kidney problems and ulcers.
 They can also interfere with other medications such as antidepressants and blood thinners.
-Needless to say, relying on over the counter or prescription medication is not ideal, and because they don’t help your body deal with the cause of the problem, they are at best just masking the painful symptoms while not actually helping to rectify the issues in your body.
+Needless to say, relying on over the counter or doctor recommended medication is not ideal, and because they don’t help your body deal with the cause of the problem, they are at best just masking the painful symptoms while not actually helping to rectify the issues in your body.

 The most common areas for this kind of pain are weight-bearing joints that get a lot of repetitive use like the lower back, knees, hips, neck and shoulders.
 If you are one of millions of sufferers, whether you’re dealing with degenerative issues like arthritis, or simple everyday aches and pains, you could benefit from natural treatments including a supplement like Pure Vitality Joint Vitality.
 These powerful, professionally formulated tablets use a scientific, multi-pronged approach to deal with the root causes of joint pain and discomfort.
 Natural ingredients like manganese, turmeric/curcumin extract and grapeseed oil work together to combat inflammation and provide lasting relief.